owulveryck/owulveryck.github.io/content/post/knative-part1.md

 ## Coupling inside the code

-In the book [Reliable software through composite design](https://archive.org/details/reliablesoftware00myer) from 1957, Glenford Myers exposes why designing a system to avoid strong coupling is important.
-A stronly couple system induces complexity and a high cost of maintenance.
-This makes the software "fragile" (as seen in the previous paragraph).
+In the book [Reliable software through composite design](https://archive.org/details/reliablesoftware00myer) from 1957, Glenford Myers exposes why designing a system to master coupling is essential.
+A strongly coupled system induces complexity and a high cost of maintenance.
+It makes the software "fragile" (as seen in the previous paragraph).

-Here is an illustration of this complexisy in function of time (compiled from Myers's book and from [Notes on the Synthesis of form](https://en.wikipedia.org/wiki/Notes_on_the_Synthesis_of_Form) from Christopher Alexander).
+Here is an illustration of this complexity in the function of time (compiled from Myers's book and [Notes on the Synthesis of form](https://en.wikipedia.org/wiki/Notes_on_the_Synthesis_of_Form) from Christopher Alexander).

 {{< blockquote author="Glenford Myers" source="Reliable software through composite design" >}}
 Consider a system of 100 lamps where a lamp could represent a statement or a segment in a program.
 Each lamp can be in one of two states, off or on.